humblelistener/humblelistener.github.io/_posts/2017-07-10-Organisations-existene.md

 To me, the mean more - they mean as some wiseman once pointed out,

-> People don't just buy products anymore, they buy meaningful experiences
+_People don't just buy products anymore, they buy into values they represent._

-Something I can fassociate my value with.
+## What do workers buy in?

+If values are the one that are bought in for even just day do day products, what about the work.

+**To me, I am spending best part of my life working, I better have a clear and convincing buy in to the business - its mission and values it represents.**

+Else it is as good as calling it _a life wasted._